webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ** Work on Semantic MediaWiki template [https://docs.webplatform.org/wiki/Template:Compatibility <nowiki>Template:Compatibility</nowiki>] to allow embed in content pages
 ** Creation of a GitHub repository to host compatibility data [https://github.com/webplatform/compatibility-data|on GitHub ''webplatform/compatibility-data'']
 **  Originally it was regenerating the HTML for EVERY page load based on a previous JSON source
-* Removed requirement of shared storage across VMs to use external DreamObjects storage (Swift) at DreamHost
+* Removed requirement of shared storage across VMs (GlusterFS) and switched to use external DreamObjects storage (Swift) at DreamHost
 * Set in place image storage pulling files directly from DreamObjects